Suella Braverman admits small boats bill may break human rights laws

 The UK’s immigration detention estate is not big enough to hold a significant portion of small boat migrants ahead of deportation, and crossing the Channel to claim asylum was only made illegal on 28 June 2022.

-“They will not stop coming here until the world knows that if you enter Britain illegally, you will be detained and swiftly removed,” Ms Braverman told parliament.
+Ms Braverman did not answer repeated questions from MPs on the lack of deportation agreements and immigration detention places, telling parliament: “They will not stop coming here until the world knows that if you enter Britain illegally, you will be detained and swiftly removed.

 “Removed back to your home country if it’s safe, or to a safe third country like Rwanda.
 That is precisely what this bill will do.
 That is how we will stop the boats.”

-Almost 3,000 people have crossed the Channel so far this year - more than double the 1,400 seen by the same point in 2022, which was itself a record year.
+Over 3,000 people have crossed the Channel so far this year - double the 1,500 seen by the same point in 2022, which was itself a record year.

 Refugee charities and experts have repeatedly called for the government to set up alternative routes that remove the demand for English Channel crossings rather than pursuing increasingly punitive “deterrents” that have so far had little effect.